🇮🇹 Italy · Places to discover

 The genuine neighbourhood square of the Città Bassa, lively and unpretentious, well off the tourist circuit.
 The Tuesday and Friday market draws residents from all quarters around local produce.

-Wikipedia (it) - CC BY-SAPlace
+Wikipedia (it) - CC BY-SAVia Pignolo

 The most aristocratic thoroughfare of the Città Bassa, lined with Renaissance and Baroque palaces whose interior courtyards are often open to view.
 A walk between two worlds, well away from the beaten tourist track.